jiaqingxie/DeepProtein/Readme.md

 If you want to use structure learning methods such as graph neural network, please set the second parameters in the collate_fn() into True.

 (b) If you wish to use arguments, this could be trained in one line.
+All mentioned GNN variants above is available for training.

 <details>
   <summary>CNN Case</summary>